 One problem with variance is that its results are squared.
-This means that the values of the variance are measured differently then whatever the mean is.
+This means that the values of the variance are measured differently than whatever the mean is.
 To deal with this problem, statisticians square root the results of variance to get the standard deviation.
 The standard deviation is the average amount that the values in a sample are different from the mean.
-This value is useful in many different statistical analysis.
+This value is used in many different statistical analysis.

-The range is measures the dispersion of the data by subtracting the highest value from the lowest.
+The range measures the dispersion of the data by subtracting the highest value from the lowest.
 For example, if the highest value in a data set is 5 and the lowest is 1 the range is 5 – 1 = 4.

 Comparison Descriptive States

-Z scores tells use how far a data point is from the mean in terms of standard deviation.
+Z scores tells us how far a data point is from the mean in terms of standard deviation.
 For example, a z score of 3.0 indicates that this particular data point is 3 standard deviations away from the mean.
 Z scores are useful in identify outliers and many other things.

-Percentile rank is much easier to understand.
+The percentile rank is much easier to understand.
 Percentile rank tells you how many scores fall at or below the percentile.
 For example, some with a score at the 80th percentile outperformed 80% of the sample.

 Descriptive stats are used at the beginning of an analysis.
 There are many other forms of descriptive stats such as skew, kurtosis, etc. Descriptive stats are useful for making sure your data meets various forms of normality in order to begin inferential statistical analysis.
 Always remember that your research questions determine what form of analysis to conduct.